Members are elected to the NCTE Executive Committee each spring, for terms ranging from two to four years. The job of the executive committee is to:

 - establish priorities and direction for the Council,

-- and to model leadership practices that are consistent with our mission and values.
+- model leadership practices that are consistent with our mission and values.

-As described in the NCTE Constitution and By-laws, the Executive Committee shares public policy making responsibility with the NCTE Board of Directors (BOD), a group consisting of affiliate leaders, journal editors, and conference and commission leaders from NCTE's many constituencies.
+As described in the NCTE Constitution and By-laws, the Executive Committee shares public policy-making responsibility with the NCTE Board of Directors (BOD), a group consisting of affiliate leaders, journal editors, committee chairs, and conference leaders from NCTE's many constituencies.
 The NCTE BOD meets at the NCTE Annual Convention.

 Annual Reports is a central document of record for NCTE activities for the year and includes written reports submitted by officers, editors, and leaders of NCTE's many active subgroups.